 Although these breaches are becoming more frequent, businesses should not lose sight of their seriousness or the importance of a robust cybersecurity strategy.

-Business email compromise, also commonly known as email account compromise (EAC), is gaining in popularity due to its effectiveness.
+Business email compromise is a form of cybersecurity attack that has been gaining in popularity due to its effectiveness.
 These cybercrimes involve deceiving people or organizations into transferring money or sharing sensitive information via email.
 BEC scams are a type of phishing attack that can be financially damaging and affect organizations of all sizes and sectors.

 One common example of a BEC attack involves a company's billing manager.
 The attack begins with the billing manager receiving a phishing email from what appears to be a trusted source.
 The email contains a link to a fraudulent website designed to look like a legitimate login page.
 Unaware of the deception, the billing manager enters their password on the fake site, inadvertently giving the cybercriminal access to their email account.